lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 **Numbers**

-Long numbers have underscores separating groups of digits: `1_000_000_000`
+Long numbers shall have underscores separating groups of digits: `1_000_000_000`

-Floating-point numbers all carry an explicit decimal fraction, even when zero.
+Floating-point numbers all shall carry an explicit decimal fraction, even when it's zero.
 Breaking this rule leads to ambiguity when decimal number variables are assigned with new values: `let interval: TimeInterval = 2.0`

 **Don't**: